 - Use a wide-angle lens and a tripod.
 When using a zoom lens, use the wide-angle end to obtain a wide night view.
 Also, use a tripod to prevent camera shake. - Check the subject's brightness.
 Under low light, the built-in flash will fire automatically to obtain a good exposure of the subject.

-It is recommended to play back the image after shooting to check the image brightness.
-If the subject looks dark, move nearer and shoot again.

-Also shoot with the < (A+) > (Scene Intelligent Auto) mode.
-Since camera shake is prone to occur with night shots, shooting also in the < (A+) > mode is recommended.
+It is recommended to play back the image after shooting to check - It is recommended to play back the image after shooting to check the image brightness.
+If the subject looks dark, move nearer and shoot again. - Also shoot with the <屆+> (Scene Intelligent Auto) mode.
+Since camera shake is prone to occur with night shots, shooting also in the <屆+> mode is recommended.

 During Live View shooting, it may be difficult to focus on dots of light such as in a night scene.
 In such a case, it is recommended that you set the AF method to [Quick mode] and shoot.
 If it is still difficult to focus, set the lens's focus mode switch to <MF> and focus manually.

-Tell the subject to keep still even after the flash fires.

-If you use the self-timer together with flash, the self-timer lamp will light up briefly after the picture is taken.
+- Tell the subject to keep still even after the flash fires. - If you use the self-timer together with flash, the self-timer lamp will light up briefly after the picture is taken.